hsmalley/velvet-chains-ttrpg/src/content/docs/adventures/adv-echoes-lucid-abyss.md

 - **Material:** Echo Token Charms, AI allies, or recovered verse-data.
 - **Emotional:** forgiveness, closure, mirrored empathy.
 - **Drama:** +2 Points for completing reflection without coercion.
+- **Tri-Engine Effect:** Echo Tokens may convert 1:1 into Hope dice or cancel one Fear token when used to harmonize the reflection.

 ---